FIrgolitsch/Python-Intro/readme.md

 jupyter lab
 ```

 This will open a new tab in your browser where you can navigate to the notebooks and run them.
-Make sure to run these
-commands in the root folder of the repository.
-The folder where you run the `juptyer lab` command will be the root
-folder in the notebook server that will start so you can navigate to the notebooks from there.
+From there, you can start
+with chapter one of this tutorial.